nya3jp/tast/docs/quickstart.md

 If you build and run the test again, you should see it fail.

-See [Writing Tests] for more information.
+See [Writing Tests] for more information, and explore the [tast-tests repository] to see existing tests and related packages.

+## Next steps

+Additional Tast documentation is available in the [tast repository].

 Many resources are available for learning more about Go.
 Here are a few: